Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Cinderace.md

 ---
 Ability1: Blaze
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME815.png
+BookShinyImageName: HOME815_s.png
 BoxSprite: SRD-BoxSprite-cinderace.png
+DexCategory: Striker Pokemon
+DexDescription: They are confident and boastful of their abilities.
+They take a pebble and light it on fire to create a scorching weapon they kick towards their foes.
+  They can grow arrogant if they feel cheered on.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Libero
 HomeSprite: SRD-HomeSprite-cinderace.png
 Learnset: '[[SRD-Cinderace-Learnset]]'
 Legendary: 'No'
 Name: Cinderace
 Number: 815
+PrimaryEggGroup: Field
+SecondaryEggGroup: Human-Like
 Sprite: cinderace.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 330
+  Kilograms: 33.0
+  Pounds: 72.8
 ---

 #PokeroleSRD/Pokedex